 While I will still ‘ooh’ and ‘aah’ as I cross the Seine River, it is my more quiet discoveries in random corners of the city that most excite.
 The oddities and quirks make me believe I have a place here.
 I cannot live in a pristine and perfect image, the Paris of only old museums.
 I can be happy, however, in a city as imperfect as me.

 Well, this will reveal me as a bit geeky, but I feel I should not hide.
 The imperfect is also a verb tense for an action or a condition that is incomplete or continuous, or coincident with another action.

 This little adventure I call living here is still incomplete.
 I’ll keep telling my stories as long as I’m here.
 Thanks for coming along with me.
 Feel free to stay awhile.

 This blog is just for fun.
 I also write in many different forms: essays, short stories, poems, articles, copywriting projects.
-Plus a novel for which I’m seeking publication!
+Plus, my first novel will be published in 2017!
 Feel free to check out my website to find out more about all of my writing.
 Thanks! siondayson.com